Yu924651/PatternAnalysis-2025/recognition/2D_imporved_Unet_s4810272/README.md

 The improved design replaces standard U-Net pooling layers with learnable stride-2 convolutions, adds Batch Normalization and LeakyReLU activations for smoother optimization, and incorporates Dropout regularization in the bottleneck to reduce overfitting.

-## Model Explain
+## Model Explanation
 ### 2D U-Net
 The 2D U-Net is a convolutional neural network architecture designed specifically for biomedical image segmentation.
 It was first proposed by Ronneberger et al. (2015) for cell segmentation in microscopy images and has since become one of the most widely used models in medical imaging tasks.

-The U-Net consists of two main components — an Encoder (downsampling) and a Decoder (upsampling) — connected by skip connections.
-Skip connections link features from the encoder to the corresponding decoder layers, combining high-resolution spatial details with contextual, downsampled information.
+The U-Net consists of two main components, an Encoder (downsampling) and a Decoder (upsampling) which is connected by skip connections, skip connections link features from the encoder to the corresponding decoder layers, combining high-resolution spatial details with contextual, downsampled information.
 This fusion enables the network to produce accurate and detailed segmentation results. example of a 2D UNet visulization:
 ![alt text](image-1.png)

-### Imporevment
+## Improvements / Improved 2D U-Net Data Flow
 For this task, I implemented an Improved 2D U-Net while maintaining the core encoder–decoder structure of the original model.
 Key modifications include: